 Follow AspenTech’s installation guide to install ACM and Aspen Plus version 9 or higher.

-Product Build (For Developers Only)
+Product Build

-Most users need not perform this step.
-User can download the iRevealLite installer directly from CCSI product page and skip section 3.2.
+The user will need to download the iRevealLite installer directly from the CCSI product page in GitHub.

 iRevealLite contains both Java and C++ source codes.
 The main executable is in C++, which calls the Java classes packed in a jar file.